-- Tell your readers about a great new resource: 500+ curated videos that teach them to garden, inspire them with tours of home gardens, and lots more.
+- Tell your readers about a great new resource: 900+ curated videos that teach them to garden, and inspire them with tours of home gardens, and lots more.
 They can browse or search videos on this website or on Youtube, or go directly to the Seasonal Guides.
 Videos promoted by GGVideos are both technically watchable (e.g., no shaky cameras) and accurate (no statements contrary to agreed-upon evidence).
-These days people are learning to garden from videos, and GGVideos is directing them to the ones that will help them succeed as gardeners and also help the environment.
+These days people are learning to garden from videos, and GGVideos is directing them to the ones that will help them succeed as gardeners and also protect the environment.

 Your readers might also be interested in the collected Tips for Making your Own Videos with little or no budget.